An interesting stat which can give some insight to the national market is the Home-ownership Rate.

-Colorado’s economy continues to grow with the addition of 44,800 new non-agricultural jobs over the past 12 months.
-This represents a reasonable growth rate of 1.7%.
-As stated in last quarter’s Gardner Report, we continue to see a modest slowdown in employment gains, but that’s to be expected at this stage of the business cycle.
-I predict that employment growth in Colorado will pick back up as we move through the year, adding a total of 70,000 new jobs in 2019, which represents a growth rate of 2.6%.
+Colorado’s economy continues to grow with the addition of 45,900 new non-agricultural jobs over the past 12 months, which represents a growth rate of 1.7%.
+As I have stated in the last two Gardner Reports, we continue to see a modest slowdown in employment gains, but that is to be expected at this stage of the business cycle.

-In February, the state unemployment rate was 3.7%, up from 2.9% a year ago.
-The increase is essentially due to labor force growth, which rose by more than 84,000 people over the past year.
-On a seasonally adjusted basis, unemployment rates in all the markets contained in this report haven’t moved much in the past year, but Boulder saw a modest drop (2.7%), and the balance of the state either remained at the same level as a year ago or rose very modestly.
+In May, the state unemployment rate was 3.2%, up from 3.1% a year ago.
+The increase in the rate is essentially due to labor force growth, which rose by over 55,700 people over the past year.
+On a seasonally adjusted basis, unemployment rates in all the markets contained in this report were lower than a year ago and are at full employment.

-- I believe the drop in the number of sales compared to a year ago can be attributed to the ongoing increase in listing activity (+34.8%), which continues to give would-be home buyers more choice and less need to act quickly.
+- The marginal drop in the number of sales compared to a year ago can be attributed to the ongoing increase in listing activity (+34.8%), which continues to give would-be home buyers more choice and less urgency.

-- Home prices continue to trend higher, but the rate of growth is tapering.
-The average home price in the region rose just 2.1% year-over-year to $456,243.
-Home prices were .3% higher than in the fourth quarter of 2018.
+- Home prices continue to trend higher, but the rate of growth has taken a pause, with the average home price in the region rising by just 2.3% year-over-year to $490,575.

-- I anticipate that the drop in interest rates early in the year will likely get more buyers off the fence and this can allow further price growth as we move through the year.
+- The drop in interest rates this year has nudged more buyers off the fence and this can allow further price growth as we move through the year.

 DAYS ON MARKET

-- The average number of days it took to sell a home in Colorado rose five days compared to the first quarter of 2018.
+- The average number of days it took to sell a home in the markets contained in this report rose four days over the second quarter of 2018.

-- The amount of time it took to sell a home dropped in two counties — Gilpin and Park — compared to the first quarter of 2018.
-The rest of the counties in this report saw days-on-market rise modestly with the exception of the small Clear Creek market, which rose by 26 days.
+- The amount of time it took to sell a home rose in all counties except Gilpin when compared to the second quarter of 2018.

-- In the first quarter of 2019, it took an average of 42 days to sell a home in the region, an increase of four days compared to the final quarter of 2018.
+- It took an average of 29 days to sell a home in the region — a drop of 13 days compared to the first quarter of this year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.

-For the first quarter of 2019, I continue the trend I started last summer and have moved the needle a little more in favor of buyers.
-I am watching listing activity closely to see if we get any major bumps above the traditional increase because that may further slow home price growth; however, the trend for 2019 will continue towards a more balanced market.
+For the second quarter of 2019, I continue the trend I started last summer and have moved the needle a little more in favor of buyers.
+I continue to closely monitor listing activity to see if we get any major bumps above the traditional increase because that may further slow home price growth.
+However, the trend for 2019 will continue to be a move toward a more balanced market.